9 Things To Do On a Rainy Day in Ambleside

 While we all hope for sunshine in the Lake District, the reality is that sometimes, it rains.
 Fortunately, the lakes is stunning no matter the weather (without the rain, we wouldn’t have the abundance of beautiful Lakes we do!) – and there is still plenty to do in Ambleside even when the heavens open.
 Here are ten of our favourite wet weather activities in the area.

 Founded in the early 1900s by Mary Louisa Armitt, the Armitt Museum & Library is a brilliant place to learn about the area’s artistic and cultural heritage.
-Permanent exhibitions focus on local artists and writers such as John Ruskin, Beatrix Potter and Kurt Schwitters – a German artist who settled in Ambleside after being forced from Germany during the Nazi regime.
-There are also a number of temporary exhibitions as well as a small library, making this a great place to visit on both rainy and dry days!
+Exhibitions focus on the stories brought out through the varied and quirky collections.
+Beatrix Potter features strongly with her stunning botanical watercolours on display, and the museum holds objects representing Ambleside, such as archaeology from the Roman Fort, and artworks by Kurt Schwitters – a German artist who settled in Ambleside after being forced from Germany during the Nazi regime.
+This is a great place to visit on both rainy and dry days!

 2. Relax in Cosy Cafes and Country Pubs